jlentink/aem/README.md

 When you wan't to define a specific version use the ```--oak```.
 The oak jar will be placed in the bin folder under instance and downloaded if it not exists yet.

-	Available options:
+    Usage:
+      aem oak-explorer [flags]

+    Flags:
-	    -a, --aem=value   Version of AEM to use oak-run on. (use matching AEM version of oak-run) -n, --name=value  Name of instance to use oak-run on -o, --oak=value   Define version of oak-run to use -v, --verbose     Enable verbose
+      -a, --aem string    Version of AEM to use oak-run on. (use matching AEM version of oak-run) -h, --help          help for oak-explorer
+      -n, --name string   Instance to stop (default "local-author") -o, --oak string    Define version of oak-run to use

+    Global Flags:
+          --project string   Run command for project. (if not current working director) -v, --verbose          verbose output

-### vlt-copy
+### vlt-copy (needs fix)
 Copy content from one instance to the other.
 Set in the config under `vltSyncPaths` the paths your want to copy or provide a path via `-p` or `--path`.
 Prepend the path with an exclamation mark (!) to do an recursive copy.